shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Linked-lists
 - Linked Lists would need a dummy node (or None) or two pointer approach in many case.
-Two pointer could be a fast and slow (to detect cycle or middle).
+Two pointer could be a fast and slow (to detect cycle or middle point).
 Or it could be in same direction and speed but with a gap to find from last nth node.
-- Reverse can be iterative or recursive (like stack)  and ideally, modify linked lists via in-place

 # Stack
-- When encounter a situation where you have to traverse something till end before processing current element, use stack
+- When encounter a situation where you have to traverse something till end before processing current element, use stack/recursion
-- *In the previous approach we rely on the system stack for our recursion's space requirements.
+- "*In the previous approach we rely on the system stack for our recursion's space requirements.
 However, as we all know, that stack is limited and for extremely long trees, it might not be feasible to use the system stack.
-So, we need to use our own stack that will be allocated memory on the heap and will be able to handle much larger sized trees easily.*
+So, we need to use our own stack that will be allocated memory on the heap and will be able to handle much larger sized trees easily.*"

 # Arrays
 - Don't try to apply algos right away.
-There could be simple array swapping/other operations that can be used for a simpler solution.
+There could be simple array swapping/simple ops that can be used for a simpler solution.
 - Try to simplify by sorting, reversal, math (equation manipulation)
-- Decide whether to start calculations from the beginning or the end based on the problem (e.g., prefix sums start from the beginning, finding max to the right benefits from starting at the end).
+- Decide whether to start calculations from the beginning or the end based on the problem
+  - (e.g., prefix sums start from the beginning, finding max to the right benefits from starting at the end).
 - Changing Ascending to Descending may simplify a solution as well
 - If you have an order or if you have a range, just use it to iterate in a sorted order.
-No need to .sort.
+No need to .sort???
 - Need a deep copy for 2D lists. can't use slicing or .copy().
 - Often O(n^2) array based solutions have some duplicated work being done.
   - Try caching
-  - Or try maintaining a prefix-sum/max/min etc
+  - Or try maintaining a prefix-sum/max/min, running sum etc
 - inf and -inf can be appended to lists before and after to simplify edge cases
 - Rotation:
   - While rotating an array (i + k) % length will give new rightful position
   - Instead of handling corner cases when subtracting in a cyclic manner, handle it with mod e.g. clock.
-  - speed up the rotation
+  - speed up the rotation with equivalent number of effective rotations
     - k %= len(nums)
 - If have to shift all elements in array again and again, can we just place them in the right position using a trick? %, placeholders, cyclic dependencies
 - First of all, the requirements of  **in-place replacement and constant space**  should immediately indicate  **swapping**
 - Be smart when you have two arrays to process.
 Might be more efficient to process smaller array first.
-- It's a good idea to check array sizes and use a hash map for the smaller array.
-It will reduce memory usage when one of the arrays is very large.
+- Use a hash map for the smaller array
 - For integer keys, prioritize arrays over hash maps for efficiency.
 - Two Pointers:
   - If the result is needed from inside out (two pointers), and its easier to code from outwards to inwards just do it and calculate result in reverse order.
-  - If array is sorted or made sorted, two pointers might be helpful
+  - Often with sorted arrays
   - While doing two-pointers, try to control the loop with the fast-moving or the more progressive pointer and try to restrict with a single outer while loop instead of having an internal loop as well.
 This will result in a simpler implementation.
 Opposite can be true sometimes as well.
   - Don't try to be very clever when choosing start and end points of loop pointers.
-Sometimes, n^3 solutions can be done via n^2 if viewed at a different angle.
+Sometimes, n^3 solutions can be done via n^2 if viewed from a different angle.
   - e.g. two-pointer approach could be where we do some redundant work but still better than bruteforce.
 Doesn't always have to be expand and contract.

 # Queue
+- collections.deque: queue(list), deque.popLeft()/pop(), append()/extendLeft
+- Deque is better than queue
 - queue.Queue: queue.get(), .put(), .empty()
-- collections.deque: deque.popLeft()/pop(), append()/extendLeft
-- Deque is better than queue

 # Hashing:
 - Hashing: h(value) = value % size_of_hash
   - For intergers hash = f(x) = x
-- For very large numbers:= Hashing may result in collisions (I think this refers to constantly hashing a stream of numbers
+- For very large numbers:= Hashing may result in collisions (I think this refers to constantly hashing a stream of numbers)????
 - If multiple queries, hashing overhead is amortized
 - Some comments from LeetCode on why we might be better off using arrays instead of hashmaps in case of very large numbers:
   - *Your hash map will resize when it gets to 75% (by default) capacity, but then it will rehash everything.
 And this is likely to happen a lot.
 So between the resizing and the collisions, the hash map approach isn't going to scale well to a very large vector.*